Feelin' So Good

-"Feelin' So Good" is a song recorded by American singer Jennifer Lopez for her debut studio album On the 6 (1999).
-The lyrics were written by Cory Rooney and Lopez, while the music was written by Steven Standard, George Logios and Sean "Puffy" Combs, who also produced the song.
-It was released on January 25, 2000, as the fourth single from On the 6.
+"Feelin' So Good" is a song by American singer Jennifer Lopez featuring rappers Big Pun and Fat Joe, recorded for her debut studio album, On the 6 (1999).
+A midtempo R&B and hip hop song, it was written by Lopez, Cory Rooney, Sean "Puffy" Combs, Steven Standard, George Logios, Christopher Rios and Joseph Cartagena, and produced by Combs.
+The song contains a sample of Strafe's 1984 single "Set It Off".
+It was released by Work and Epic on January 25, 2000, as the fourth single from On the 6.